Section 54 of the Modern Slavery Act 2015 - slavery and human trafficking statement

-This statement constitutes our modern slavery and human trafficking transparency statement as at February 14, 2019.
-We will update this statement in our financial year 2019/20.
-This statement explains the steps that we have taken to date to ensure and prevent modern slavery from occurring within the company and our supply chains, and how we plan to develop enhanced policies and procedures to improve our processes going forward.
+This statement is made in accordance with section 54 of the Modern Slavery Act 2015 (the Act) and constitutes our slavery and human trafficking transparency statement for the financial year ended 31 August 2020.
+This statement supplements our slavery and human trafficking transparency statement as at 12 June 2020 and explains the further steps that we have taken in the financial year ended 31 August 2021 to identify and reduce the risk of modern slavery occurring within the company and our supply chains, and how we plan to develop enhanced policies and procedures to improve our processes going forward.

-Nord Anglia Education is a family of 56 premium international schools, based in 27 countries around the world.
-We offer personalised, inspiring learning to more than 51,000 students between 2 and 18 years old.
-We have around 10,000 employees most of whom are based at our Schools.
+Nord Anglia Education is currently a family of 73 premium international schools, based in 30 countries around the world.
+We offer personalised, inspiring learning to more than 67,000 students between 2 and 18 years old.
+We have around 14,000 employees most of whom are based at our schools.
 Our staff are largely directly employed and are not in any category which is generally seen to be vulnerable to modern slavery, so our focus is to ensure there are policies and procedures in place for our contractors and suppliers.

-Nord Anglia Education Ltd uses a large number of suppliers both domestic and international to support our operations and activities.
-These suppliers mostly supply services to us relating to marketing and recruitment, venues and events, IT delivery and support, our offices and premises, agency workers and consultants, training providers, academic materials, travel and professional services.
-We also procure a limited amount of goods in the form of office supplies, furniture, IT hardware and other materials used in our day to day operations.
+Nord Anglia Education Limited uses many suppliers both domestic and international to support our operations and activities.
+These suppliers mostly supply services to us relating to marketing and recruitment, venues and events, IT delivery and support, our offices and premises, agency workers and consultants, training providers, academic materials, travel, and professional services.
+We also procure a limited amount of goods in the form of office supplies, furniture, IT hardware and other materials used in our day-to-day operations.

 Policies and Processes

-- Having an anti-slavery clause in all our new and renewal contracts with suppliers; this requires our suppliers to certify that they are complying with the Act and associated legislation
+- Continuing to ensure we have an anti-slavery clause where appropriate in our centrally procured new and renewed contracts with suppliers; this requires our suppliers to certify that they are complying with the Act and associated legislation.

-- The appointment of a Global Procurement Director whose role includes ensuring that we use best practice in our procurement and supply chain management
+- Appointed a Head of Operational Excellence whose role includes ensuring that we use best practice in our procurement and supply chain management.

-- Relevant due diligence checks with our suppliers and a requirement within our partnership agreements that our partners will comply with the Act and associated legislation
+- Updated our NAE Supplier Due Diligence form to help ensure there is a requirement within our partnership agreements that our partners will comply with the Act and associated legislation.

 - Code of Conduct and Ethics Policy